nanokebab/-distribution_routes/README.md

-# flyer_distribution_routes
+# Flyer Distribution Routes

-Using clustering to create distribution routes for flyers
+This project aims to divide a city map into distribution routes for flyers using unsupervised machine learning.